 External Ids for TDO2 Gene

 This gene encodes a heme enzyme that plays a critical role in tryptophan metabolism by catalyzing the first and rate-limiting step of the kynurenine pathway.
 Increased activity of the encoded protein and subsequent kynurenine production may also play a role in cancer through the suppression of antitumor immune responses, and single nucleotide polymorphisms in this gene may be associated with autism. [provided by RefSeq, Feb 2012]

 GeneCards Summary for TDO2 Gene

 TDO2 (Tryptophan 2,3-Dioxygenase) is a Protein Coding gene.
-Diseases associated with TDO2 include Pervasive Developmental Disorder and Tic Disorder.
-Among its related pathways are superpathway of tryptophan utilization and Viral mRNA Translation.
-GO annotations related to this gene include heme binding and amino acid binding.
+Diseases associated with TDO2 include Hypertryptophanemia and Porphyria.
+Among its related pathways are Monoamine Transport and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Gene Ontology (GO) annotations related to this gene include heme binding and amino acid binding.

 Heme-dependent dioxygenase that catalyzes the oxidative cleavage of the L-tryptophan (L-Trp) pyrrole ring and converts L-tryptophan to N-formyl-L-kynurenine.
 Catalyzes the oxidative cleavage of the indole moiety.